-When you use flash outside you can get much better lighting on people’s faces.
+When you use the flash outside, you can get much better lighting on people’s faces.

 You can see the difference between these two photos.
-I was demonstrating this technique in Kona, Hawaii to the YWAM School of Photography class a few years ago.
-I shot this wide so you can see how the assistant must walk with the people and stay slightly ahead of them, but close to them.
+I demonstrated this technique in Kona, Hawaii, to the YWAM School of Photography class a few years ago.
+I shot this broad, so you can see how the assistant must walk with the people and stay slightly ahead but close to them.

-Here I cropped out the assistant, which when I am shooting a job I have them out of the frame, so I do not have to crop.
-Hopefully you can see how the lighting is helping the photo here.
+Here I cropped out the assistant, which when I shoot a job, I have them out of the frame, so I do not have to crop.
+Hopefully, you can see how the lighting is helping the photo here.

-I showed how to do this with hotshoe flashes and with the studio strobes.
-The advantage of the larger strobe was the ability to stay farther away from the subject, due to a lot more powerful strobe.
+I showed how to do this with hot shoe flashes and studio strobes.
+The advantage of the giant strobe was the ability to stay farther away from the subject due to a lot more powerful strobe.

-Before walking and talking I started by showing the class how using fill flash off camera works.
-Here there is no flash and the subject is back lighted.
+Before walking and talking, I showed the class how a fill flash-off camera works.
+Here there is no flash, and the subject is backlighted.

-Here just using the hot shoe flash off camera I was able to shoot at a faster shutter speed of 1/8000 due to the HSS [High Speed Shutter] technology now available for most cameras.
+Here, just using the hot shoe flash-off camera, I could shoot at a faster shutter speed of 1/8000 due to the HSS [High-Speed Shutter] technology now available for most cameras.
 This let me darken the sky quite a bit.

 I have found that getting the sun behind the subject allows the subject to stop squinting.
-Then by adding the flash off camera the light is creating some modeling to the face as well as lighting up the face.
+Then by adding the flash off the camera, the light creates some modeling to the face and lighting up the front.

-For the “Walk and Talk” I ask subjects to stay very close to each other.
-I even say every once in a while you should feel the other person touching you.
+For the “Walk and Talk,” I ask subjects to stay very close to each other.
+I even say you should feel the other person touching you every once in a while.
 I also ask them to make eye contact.
-I generally have one person talk and the other person listen.
+I generally have one person talk, and the other person listens.

-Try this technique sometime with your subjects.
-If you like you can hire me to work with you or your group to teach this in a workshop.
+Try this technique sometimes with your subjects.
+If you like, you can hire me to work with you or your group to teach this in a workshop.